-1. State or Local Officials Have Imposed or Recommended Measures to Promote Social Distancing.
-SACRAMENTO TRANSPORTATION AUTHORITY hereby finds and proclaims that state and local officials have imposed or recommended measures to promote social (physical) distancing based on the California Department of Industrial Relations' issuance of regulations related to COVID-19 Prevention through Title 8 of the California Code of Regulations, Section 3205(5)(D) and Sacramento County Public Health Officer Dr. Olivia Kasirye's Teleconference Recommendation issued September 28, 2021.

-2. Remote Teleconference Meetings.
-SACRAMENTO

-TRANSPORTATION AUTHORITY and any of its legislative bodies are hereby authorized to conduct open and public meetings in accordance with Government Code section 54953(e) and other applicable provisions of the Brown Act, and Staff are directed to take all actions necessary to carry out the intent and purpose of this Resolution.

-3. Effective Date.
+- 1. State or Local Officials Have Imposed or Recommended Measures to Promote Social Distancing.
+SACRAMENTO TRANSPORTATION AUTHORITY hereby finds and proclaims that state and local officials have imposed or recommended measures to promote social (physical) distancing based on the California Department of Industrial Relations' issuance of regulations related to COVID-19 Prevention through Title 8 of the California Code of Regulations, Section 3205(5)(D) and Sacramento County Public Health Officer Dr. Olivia Kasirye's Teleconference Recommendation issued September 28, 2021. - 2.
+Remote Teleconference Meetings.
+SACRAMENTO TRANSPORTATION AUTHORITY and any of its legislative bodies are hereby authorized to conduct open and public meetings in accordance with Government Code section 54953(e) and other applicable provisions of the Brown Act, and Staff are directed to take all actions necessary to carry out the intent and purpose of this Resolution. - 3.
+Effective Date.
 This Resolution shall take effect immediately upon its adoption and shall be effective until the earlier of (i) June 12, 2022 or (ii) such time the Authority adopts a subsequent resolution in accordance with Government Code section 54953(e)(3) to extend the time during which it and its legislative bodies may continue to teleconference without compliance with Section 54953(b)(3).

-On a motion by [Director] \\\\\, seconded by [Director]
+On a motion by [Director], seconded by [Director]

-\\\\\, the foregoing Resolution was passed and adopted by the [Governing of \\\\\\ 202\, by the following vote, to wit:
+, the foregoing Resolution was passed and adopted by the [Governing

-Board of the Sacramento Transportation Authority, State of California this \\\\\ day
+Board of the Sacramento Transportation Authority, State of California this day

+of 202, by the following vote, to wit:

 AYES: [Supervisors],

 NOES: [Supervisors],

 ABSENT: [Supervisors],

 ABSTAIN: [Supervisors],

-RECUSAL: [Supervisors], (PER POLITICAL REFORM ACT (§ 18702.5.)
+RECUSAL: (PER POLITIC [Supervisors], CAL REFORM ACT (§ 18702.5.)

 Chair of the Sacramento Transportation Authority, California

 (SEAL)

-ATTEST:

-Clerk, Board of Supervisors
+ATTEST: Clerk, Board of Supervisors

-CAPITAL PROJECT STATUS REPORTS - FOR THE QUARTER ENDING MARCH 31, 2022
+2194144

+APPROPRIATIONS LIMIT FOR FISCAL YEAR 2022-23

+Action Requested: Adopt Resolution

-Action Requested:Receive and FileKey Staff:Timothy Jones, Chief Financial Officer
+Key Staff: Timothy Jones, Chief Financial Officer